HabanaAI/vllm-fork/README_GAUDI.md

 > [!TIP]
 > Compiling all the buckets may take some time and can be disabled by setting the VLLM_SKIP_WARMUP=true environment variable.
 Keep in mind that if you do this, you may encounter graph compilations when executing a given bucket for the first time.

+> [!WARNING]
-Disabling warmup is fine for development, but it is highly recommended to enable it in deployment.
+> Disabling warmup is fine for development, but it is highly recommended to enable it in deployment.

 ## HPU Graph Capture